Funding information

 Public Trust – Frozen Funds Charitable Trust

-The purpose of the Frozen Funds Charitable Trust is to provide grants for projects run by, and for, people who use mental health or intellectual disability services.
-A new funding theme is available in January of each year.
-Visit its website for more information and deadlines.
+Provides grants for projects run by, and for, people who use mental health or intellectual disability services.
+New funding theme available each January.

 Gaming trusts